 Whilst tramping has inherent risks, the Canterbury University Tramping Club seeks to undertake its activities in a safe manner.
 Check out our safety page for more information, including on what you need to do to ensure a safe trip.

-Note as described on the safety page a trip leader reserves the right to not take you on a trip if we feel your safety will be at risk (e.g. wearing cotton clothing).
+Note as described in our Code of Practice a trip leader reserves the right to not take you on a trip if they conclude that the trips safety will be at risk (e.g. wearing cotton clothing).

 Trip Difficulty Explained

-Judging the difficulty of a trip can differ significantly from person-to-person—it is very much a self-judgment activity.
+Judging the difficulty of a trip can differ significantly from person-to-person.
 Often a person’s experience, skills and fitness can influence how difficult they think a trip might be.
 Trips vary in length, terrain and conditions.
 For example, an easy track during good weather could be very technical in ice or poor visibility!
 Likewise a 2km ‘track’ could be an easy walk down a 4WD track or a multi-hour bush bashing route finding activity.

-Here at the Canterbury University Tramping Club, our members regularly run trips that are suitable for beginner, intermediate and advanced trampers.
 It’s important you select a trip that matches your ability—it’s part of our club’s Code of Conduct (see the safety page) to ensure trips are safe and enjoyable.
 Remember you are ultimately responsible for your own safety!
-The difference in difficulty of trips is HUGE: can you imagine doing a black run at a ski field on your first day ever on skis?
+The difference in difficulty of trips is HUGE.

 An easy trip: